Opinion | The lockout was the least of baseball’s problems

 Players spend much more time with leather on their hands than with wood in their hands, but today’s players’ dazzling athleticism is too infrequently displayed because “analytics” — a.k.a. data; baseball participates in the national plague of linguistic inflation — make too many players’ “tendencies” predictable.

 Baseball has been overwhelmed by pitchers’ velocity: They throw secondary pitches (not fastballs) 93 mph.
 Because they expend maximum effort on so many pitches, they take extra recovery time between pitches, and the game congeals.
-A pitch clock (say, 14 seconds with no runners on base, 19with runners on) would force pitchers to work faster, relying more on less-strenuous pitches.
+A pitch clock (say, 14 seconds with no runners on base, 19 with runners on) would force pitchers to work faster, relying more on less-strenuous pitches.

 Some fans will remember when matchups of great starting pitchers — Sandy Koufax against Juan Marichal, Bob Gibson against Tom Seaver — were riveting spectacles.
 If a pitch clock causes pitchers to economize their energy, we can recapture the magic of two great ones going deep into games.